 a bit about me (poetry, performance, editing).

-In my live performance practice, I have worked with musicians over the past three years, weaving together words, music and live ink drawing.
+In my live performance practice, I have worked with musicians over the past few years, weaving together words, sound and sometimes live ink drawing.
 I’ve performed at Cafe OTO and Black Tower in London, the Assembly Rooms in Glastonbury, The Silk Mill in Frome and the Plough Arts Centre in Devon, and won the poetry slam Rhyme Against the Tide in Weston-super-Mare in 2022.

 I’ve just published an illustrated poetry book, Love and Beauty, using ink drawings to play with text and symbol.
 As I was writing these poems, ‘love’ and ‘beauty’ became two forms through which the poems took shape.